 The lighthouse is currently closed with a large gate on all sides; there are no plans to have it reopened until they have money for its restoration.
 It is still worth visiting though, as it is beautiful and you can get lots of good photos of it by walking around and taking in the different angles.

 In the building on the back of the property, there is a lot of information about the lighthouse’s history and the lens that lit it.
 The lens is incredibly impressive on display there and something that I highly recommend you see.

-On the back side of the building that houses the lens, there is a small walkway with a few stairs that takes you down to a nice little lookout.
+On the backside of the building that houses the lens, there is a small walkway with a few stairs that take you down to a beautiful little lookout.

 I was not able to get a lot of information about the hostel while I was there, but I will say that it would be a unique place to stay for a night or two.
 It is an excellent location to explore the neighboring areas like Davenport and Ano Nuevo State Park, and how often do you get to spend the night at the base of an old lighthouse?

 All in all, this is a fun stop on Pacific Coast Highway.
 There are more interactive lighthouses up and down the coast, such as Point Arena, Point Reyes, and Point Pinos, but why not see all the lighthouses on your trip up PCH?
 Let me know what your favorite is in the comments or if you have stayed in the hostel and have any tips for us.